elevy411/TypeTypeGames/README.md

 - Inputs on your keyboard that might mess up the game are keyboard inputs that would mess up most any application (the F keys etc.).
 Every other key should behave normally or not do anything bad to the game.

+We hope you enjoy playing the games!

+- Type Type Games Crew